PEESEgroup/Lettuce-Phenotyping-Pipeline/README.md

 This repository contains the code and data used for extracting traits, capturing images, and analyzing the growth of lettuce cultivars (e.g., Rex and Rouxai).

 ## Overview
+`Data_capture/` contains script, which is used to interface with imaging hardware and capture synchronized RGB and depth images of lettuce samples.

 `Trait_Extraction/` contains scripts to process image datasets (RGB and depth pairs) and extract key plant traits, including height, area, and volume, exporting results in CSV format.

 `Growth_Curves/` contains code to compute and analyze growth curves for 20 REX and 20 ROUXAI samples based on height, area, and volume metrics, along with diurnal variation plots and detailed growth pattern analyses.